SystemsApproach/private5g/software/gnb.rst

 Mobile Core; and traversing multiple IP subnets along the end-to-end path.

 The UE and gNB provide limited diagnostic tools.
 For example, it's possible to run ``ping`` and ``traceroute`` from both.
-You can also run the ``ksniff`` tool described in Stage 1, but the most helpful packet traces you can capture are shown in the following commands.
+You can also run the ``ksniff`` tool described in the Networking section, but the most helpful packet traces you can capture are shown in the following commands.
 You can run these on the Aether server, where we use our example ``ens18`` interface for illustrative purposes: